 Research

-The majority of my research lies in the intersection of far-right politics, democracy, and political behaviour, with a regional focus on Europe.
-I’m particularly interested in the relationship between radicalism/extremism and democratic resilience, as well as the political psychology of the far right.
+My research lies in the intersection of far-right politics, democracy, and political behaviour, with a regional focus on Europe.
+I’m particularly interested in the relationship between radicalism/extremism and democracy, as well as the role of gender in far-right politics.

-My current research examines the socioeconomic agenda of the far right – specifically welfare policies related to women/family and employment – and how they erode democratic norms and undermine (liberal) democracy.
-A key part of my work here highlights the gendered dimensions of these socioeconomic programmes by analysing how far-right actors embed traditional gender norms within their broader economic and social policy agenda.
+Part of my current research examines the socioeconomic agenda of the far right – specifically welfare policies related to women/family and employment – and how they erode democratic norms and undermine (liberal) democracy.
+My work here highlights the gendered dimensions of these socioeconomic programmes by analysing how far-right actors embed traditional gender norms within their broader economic and social policy agenda to weaken liberal democratic institutions.

-The Far Right in CEE (Chapter in “Comparative Politics of Central and Eastern Europe: Beyond the Disciplinary Iron Curtains”, forthcoming fall 2025)
+The Far Right in CEE (Chapter in “Comparative Politics of Central and Eastern Europe: Beyond the Disciplinary Iron Curtains”, forthcoming early 2026)

 All in the Family?
 Far-Right Political Commentary and the Mainstreaming of Anti-Feminist Ideology: ‘The Family’ as Symbolic Anchor